 Read more about Uber for Medical Services

 Doxy me is a telehealth solution used by over 500,000 health professionals.
-The app is designed to host appointments virtually, providing peer-to-peer video platform to match patients with health professionals.
+The app is designed to host appointments virtually, providing a peer-to-peer video platform to match patients with health professionals.
 The company claims that it hosts about 250,000 video sessions a month.
-The solution is HIPAA compliant and offers secure video conferencing features.
+The solution is HIPAA-compliant and offers secure video conferencing features.

 Our AI has been designed around doctor’s brain to provide accessible healthcare for millions in the palm of their hands.
 It can understand and recognize the unique way that humans express their symptoms.
 Using this knowledge, combined with a patient’s medical history and current symptoms, it provides information on possible medical conditions and common treatments.Babylon Health

-As the coronavirus continues to spread, telemedicine app development with its ability to provide remote medical collaboration attracts a lot of attention.
+As the coronavirus spreads, telemedicine app development, with its ability to provide remote medical collaboration, attracts much attention.
 An alternative to traditional medicine, a telemedicine app allows patients to get needed consultations with chosen doctors virtually via video or audio conferencing.
-Furthermore, top-notch technologies such as Artificial Intelligence and Internet of Things extend the capabilities of telemedicine software, making it smarter and more helpful to its users.
-Telemedicine with its restrictions in comparison with in-person visits cannot replace traditional healthcare services.
-However, Softengi believes in a successful convergence of traditional medicine and telehealth innovations.
+Furthermore, top-notch technologies such as Artificial Intelligence and the Internet of Things extend the capabilities of telemedicine software, making it smarter and more helpful to its users.
+With its restrictions compared to in-person visits, telemedicine cannot replace traditional healthcare services.
+Nevertheless, Softengi believes in successfully converging traditional medicine and telehealth innovations.